lucytallents/tsugi-build/ami/README-BUILD.md

 Step 3: Choose an Instance Type - t2.micro

+Step 4: Choose your access key

-Step 4: Configure Security Group - Select an existing security group
+Step 5: Configure Security Group - Select an existing security group

     Put this in a wide-open security group (i.e. not the cloudflare-80 group)

-Step 5: Add Storage - Accept the defaults (8GB)
+Step 6: Add Storage - Accept the defaults (8GB)

-Step 6: Advanced details - leave a alone for now
+Step 7: Advanced details - leave a alone for now

 Once your EC2 Instance is up and running and you have an IP address, log in and run the following sequence:

-    ssh ubuntu@3.21.154.160
+    ssh ubuntu@3.145.126.39

     sudo bash
     cd /root
     git clone https://github.com/tsugiproject/tsugi-build.git
     cd tsugi-build
-    # If testing a new version, you might switch to a branch here
+    # If testing a new version of tsugi-build, you checkout a branch here
     bash ubuntu/build-prod.sh

     # To build a demo / dev instance instead of prod
     # bash ubuntu/build-dev.sh

-    # Navigate to http://3.21.154.160 make sure you see the empty Apache screen...
+    # Navigate to http://3.145.126.39 make sure you see the empty Apache screen...

 At this point if you are building a one-off server skip to the "Configure a Hand-crafted Production Server" instructions below.